heyLu/dllearner-nlp/README.md

 * extracting facts from text, similar to extracting axioms, but with a different grammar and patterns to look out for

+# Evaluation:

+* DBpedia Spotlight
+    - extracts instances from dbpedia
+* FRED
+    - extracts tuples representing the structure of the given text
+    - doesn't work with larger examples (such as dbpedia abstracts)
+* FOX
+    - extracts instances from dbpedia
+    - often enabling one of the "Fox Light" options improves the results (supposedly because the different nlp algorithms have to agree on the extracted entities, maybe merging the results differently would work better, for example using the most specific terms found (longest))
+* NERD
+    - entity extraction as well
+    - is able to use a number of different tools, but using the same output format for all of them

+FRED is the only tool that does semantic analysis, but it often generates classes on its own.
+Creating a custom analyzer might be a better way to extract tuples from text.

+Even though NERD only does entity extraction, it might still be useful because it allows us to use a number of different apis.

 # Resources

 - background: